atharvapatil000/Hand-Gesture-Controlled-Ping-Pong-game/README.md

 # HAND GESTURE CONTROLLED PING PONG GAME (finalpart.py)

-Finally, we combine the above mentioned two files into a single file, so that we could give a functionality to the paddles in such a way that the player paddle would move up if two fingers are open and it would move down if three fingers are open.
+In the culmination of our development efforts, we merge the aforementioned two files into a unified entity.
+This consolidation enables the implementation of paddle functionality within a single context.
+Specifically, the player paddle's behavior is engineered to ascend when two fingers are open and descend when three fingers are open.
+This integration streamlines the user interaction process, offering a seamless and intuitive control mechanism based on hand gestures.